Adventures of Huckleberry Finn – Mark Twain – 1885 | First Printing in Original Green Cloth

 - Collation: 366 pp

-- Illustrations: Numerous in-text illustrations; frontispiece portrait with Heliotype imprint, tablecloth not visible
+- Illustrations: Numerous in-text illustrations; frontispiece portrait with Heliotype imprint and visible tablecloth

 - Contents Include: